GianlucaFabiani/gianlucafabiani.github.io/_pages/cv.md

 Minisymposia Organization
 ======
+* DSABNS2025
+  * Advanced Mathematical, Computational and Machine Learning Approaches in Modeling, Control and Analysis of Complex Systems
 * Dynamics Days Europe 2023
-  Physics-Informed Machine Learning for the solution of forward and inverse problems
+  * Physics-Informed Machine Learning for the solution of forward and inverse problems